Beware of dangerous individuals

 ~ Fiona Seaton

-On 17 February 2017, Fiona Seaton, then of Turner Freeman Lawyers (now with the Workers’ Compensation Independent Review Office, or WIRO as it is now known as), wrote to DG Thompson Lawyers making extraordinary claims about a member of the public.
+On 17 February 2017, Fiona Seaton, then of Turner Freeman Lawyers (now with the Independent Review Office (formerly WIRO)), wrote to DG Thompson Lawyers making extraordinary claims about a member of the public.

 In her letter to DG Thompson Lawyers, Fiona Seaton labelled that member of the public ‘a dangerous individual with a documented history of violence‘, while also claiming that that person had partaken in serious criminal conduct.

 Unsurprisingly, a complaint was made to the Office of the Legal Services Commissioner about Fiona Seaton’s conduct.
-During the ensuing Law Society ‘investigation’, Fiona Seaton repeated her allegations, while adding some more, however, Ms Seaton failed and refused to provide any evidence of her claims and at no time produced the said ‘documented history of violence’.
+During the ensuing Law Society ‘investigation’, Fiona Seaton repeated her assertions, while adding a few little extras for good measure, however, Ms Seaton both failed and refused to provide any evidence of her claims and at no time produced the much vaunted ‘documented history of violence’.

-Additionally, evidence of the abovementioned allegedly fraudulent conduct at Turner Freeman Lawyers can be found at www.terencegoldberg.com (together with supporting documentation).
-See www.fumbart.com for evidence of previous cover ups by the Law Society and the Office of the Legal Services Commissioner of distinct and obvious wrongdoing, also relating to Turner Freeman Lawyers.
+Evidence of the abovementioned alleged fraudulent conduct at Turner Freeman Lawyers can be found at www.terencegoldberg.com (together with supporting documentation).
+Additionally, see www.fumbart.com for evidence of previous cover ups by the Law Society and the Office of the Legal Services Commissioner of distinct and obvious wrongdoing, also relating to Turner Freeman Lawyers.